Endermanbugzjfc/pmmp-wilderness/Home.md

 Welcome!
 ===
-This wiki was originally used to meaninglessly document some terms or consensus on the forums, but it is now used to feature and summarize high-quality posts into a single documentation.
+This wiki was originally used to meaninglessly document some terms or consensus on the forums, but it is now used to feature and summarize high-quality forum posts into a single documentation.
 See [[FAQ|PocketMine Plugin Development FAQ]].
 <!--
 Below preserves the old version.